Cultural depictions of lions

-Cultural depictions of lions are known in countries of Afro-Eurasia.
 The lion has been an important symbol to humans for tens of thousands of years.
 The earliest graphic representations feature lions as organized hunters with great strength, strategies, and skills.
 In later depictions of human cultural ceremonies, lions were often used symbolically and may have played significant roles in magic, as deities or close association with deities, and served as intermediaries and clan identities.

-The earliest historical records in Egypt present an established religious pantheon that included a lioness as one of the most powerful cultural figures, protecting the people and especially, their rulers, as well as being assigned powerful roles in nature.
-As human groups moved from being isolated clans and tribes to cities, kingdoms, and countries, ancient symbols retained their importance as they assumed new roles.
-Lions have remained as popular symbols through modern history.

-Depictions of lions in other cultures resembled this and all changed into more supportive roles as human figures began to be portrayed as deities.
-Similar imagery persisted and was retained through cultural changes, sometimes unchanged.
-Adoptions of lion imagery as symbols into other cultures without direct contact with lions could be very imaginative, often lacking accurate anatomical details or creating unrealistic characteristics.
-The association of lions with virtues and character traits was adopted in cultures where and when the religious symbolism had ceased.

 History and mythology

 First depictions

-The earliest known cave paintings of lions were found in the Chauvet Cave and in Lascaux in France's Ardèche region and represent some of the earliest paleolithic cave art, dating to between 32,000 and 15,000 years ago.
+The earliest known cave paintings of lions (which are of the extinct species Panthera spelaea) were found in the Chauvet Cave and in Lascaux in France's Ardèche region and represent some of the earliest paleolithic cave art, dating to between 32,000 and 15,000 years ago.
 The zoomorphic Löwenmensch figurine from Hohlenstein-Stadel and the ivory carving of a lion's head from Vogelherd Cave in the Swabian Jura in southwestern Germany were carbon-dated 39,000 years old, dating from the Aurignacian culture.